LennartSchwier/habit_tracker/README.md

 ## How to get started
-This application runs with Pyton 3.x and is controlled through a command line interface.
+This application runs with Python 3.x and is controlled through a command line interface.
 To install the latest version of Python 3 please visit [Python Downloads](https://www.python.org/downloads/) and follow the instructions.